jcassell6/Seattle-Airbnb-Shiny-App/README.md

 If you wish to run the app from R Studio instead of going to the above link, you can use the following steps:

 1. Download all items in the Seattle_Airbnb folder
-2. Open seattle_airbnb.Rproj in R Studio
+2. Open Project.Rproj in R Studio
 3. Make sure both Airbnb.csv and Listing.csv stay within the 'data' folder
 4. Open app.R
 5. Click "Run App" in the upper right corner of the code panel